linnarsson-lab/ROBOFISH/Instalation.md

 - For the first run you can ignore the `start_imaging_file_path` and the `imaging_output folder`.
 Below are the explanations if you want to set them up.

   - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
 It is present in this repository.
 Find the 'start_imaging_file.txt', and put the path to this file in the program.
 (The `start_imaging_file.txt` is a text file with a single number in it.
 If you make it from scratch put a `0`. `0` means no sample to image. `1` means start imaging of Chamber1, `2` means start imaging of Chamber2.)
+In the event that you need to abort the imaging of an experiment it can be that the`start_imaging_file.txt` is still set to `1` or `2`, this will prevent the scheduler from executing the fluidic protocol.
+You will see a message saying "waiting for imaging to finish" but then it hangs forever.
+Then you should manually reset the `start_imaging_file.txt` to `0`.

   - For the `imaging_output_folder` specify the path where the images will be saved.
-The program will make a log file containing all details of that imaging round and experiment to the specified folder.
+The program will make an info file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - The pump needs to know which side is the input port and which is the output port.
 At the moment this is hardcoded and needs to be changed manually.
 In the ROBOFISH folder open the `FISH2_functions.py` file, change it and save: